 5. Customer experience isn't living up to expectations

 Buyers no longer base their loyalty on price or product.
 Instead, they stay loyal with companies due to the experience they receive.
-Somewhat unsurprisingly then, when Econsultancy asked companies to state the single most exciting opportunity, as part of its Digital Marketing Trends survey, customer experience came in first.
+Unsurprisingly then, when Econsultancy asked companies to state the single most exciting opportunity, as part of its Digital Marketing Trends survey, customer experience came in first.

 So, if scaling up your startup is resulting in you not delivering the experience the buyer expects, it might be time to scale it back.